 - avoidance of sleep training as the main tenants

-At the root of attachment parenting is attachment theory.
-Attachment theory stems from psychologist John Bowlby’s studies of maternal deprivation and animal behavior research in the early 1950s.2 It has recently gained significant popularity among young urban mothers and some well-known celebrities over the past decade.
+Attachment theory is at the root of attachment parenting.
+It stems from psychologist John Bowlby’s studies of maternal deprivation and animal behavior research in the early 1950s.2 It has recently gained significant popularity among young urban mothers and some well-known celebrities over the past decade.

-For my husband and me, practicing attachment parenting was much more difficult than we imagined.
-Moreover, as we struggled with the many issues and questions we had regarding the philosophy, we began to question whether it was as great of a parenting theory as proponents claimed.
-We eventually determined that it was doing us, and our baby, more harm than good.
+For my husband and I, practicing attachment parenting was much more difficult than we imagined.
+Moreover, as we struggled with the many issues and questions regarding the philosophy, we began to question whether it was as great of a parenting theory as proponents claimed.
+We eventually determined it was doing us and our baby more harm than good.
 Here’s why:

 Why Attachment Parenting Theory Didn’t Work For Me

-One of the tenants of attachment parenting theory is breastfeeding on demand.
-This basically means that a mother is supposed to breastfeed her child “on cue,” preferably before the child starts crying to be fed.
+One of the tenets of attachment parenting theory is breastfeeding on demand.
+This basically means that a mother should breastfeed her child “on cue,” preferably before the child starts crying to be fed.
 It also encourages comfort nursing (nursing not for nutrition but for soothing).

 My daughter, for instance, ate for only 10 minutes and then stopped.
 Then she would wake up 30 minutes later, needing to be fed again.
 She also wanted to comfort nurse ALL THE TIME.
 As you can imagine, this led to very unproductive days and sleepless nights for both of us.
-Once I put my baby on a feeding schedule, we both fared much better.
+WE BOTH FARED MUCH BETTER once I put my baby on a feeding schedule.
 I also introduced a pacifier to help my daughter self-soothe when she didn’t need to nurse for nutrition.
-She took to it well, and it helped us both a great deal.
+She took to it well, which helped us both immensely.

 I also found that exclusively breastfeeding was completely impractical.
 My daughter eventually refused to take a bottle (ever) or let anyone else feed her.
 Which meant I was prohibited from leaving her even for a short time.
 This made me resentful and stir-crazy.
 We introduced a bottle (with breastmilk) with our second baby very soon after he was born.
 That gave me brief periods of freedom I needed to be a better mom.

-We decided to put her in her own room.
+We decided to put her in her room.
 But once there, she had trouble going back to sleep after waking.
-She didn’t have my body or my breast right by her side to soothe her back to sleep.
-By bed-sharing and then co-sleeping, I felt that we had conditioned her to be entirely dependent on my presence to sleep well.
+She didn’t have my body or my breast by her side to soothe her back to sleep.
+By bed-sharing and then co-sleeping, I felt we had conditioned her to depend entirely on my presence to sleep well.
 Frankly, I thought this was unhealthy.

 Attachment parenting proponents claim that babywearing helps to create a secure attachment for your child by encouraging more skin-to-skin time, among other things.
 While babywearing is a helpful tool for most moms, in my opinion, I do not think it’s essential to form a secure parent/child attachment.

 First, you can bond with your baby without needing to carry them all the time.
-Sitting on the floor playing with them, or sitting across from them at the table and making eye contact, creates the same bond.
-Further, I think that constant babywearing can be detrimental to fostering your child’s need to explore the world on his own and grow into healthy independence.
+Sitting on the floor playing with them or across from them at the table and making eye contact creates the same bond.
+Further, I think that constant babywearing can be detrimental to fostering your child’s need to explore the world independently and grow into healthy independence.
 Finally, I disagree that setting your child in a swing or bouncer so that you can do the dishes, make dinner, or go to the bathroom will cause emotional or mental damage to your child.

 After doing our best to avoid sleep training per the attachment parenting guidelines, my husband and I concluded (without reading the science of it at the time) that it was ludicrous.
-We finally decided to sleep train our daughter after over a year of sleepless nights and napping issues.
+After over a year of sleepless nights and napping issues, we finally decided to sleep-train our daughter.
 It took us less than a week to get her to sleep (and sleep well) on her own using a hybrid cry-it-out method.
 Training our kids to sleep was a lifesaver for us.
 Especially me.
 Studies show that training your babies reduces the risk of maternal depression.
-I can attest that when my kids started sleeping on their own, in their room, I was a better, happier, more engaged, and loving mom.5
+I can attest that I was a better, happier, more engaged, and loving mom when my kids started sleeping alone in their room.5

-Attachment parenting turned out to be the wrong choice for my family and me.
-While I still believe that the theory of it sounds lovely and ideal, its reality falls short in many respects, in my opinion.
-In the end, my family used bits and pieces of several parenting methods and our good sense to make our own unique style.
-I believe it was by far the best choice we made in this crazy gig called parenting.
+Attachment parenting was the wrong choice for my family and me.
+While I still believe that the theory sounds lovely and ideal, its reality falls short in many respects, in my opinion.
+Ultimately, my family used bits and pieces of several parenting methods and our good sense to create our own unique style.
+I believe it was the best choice we made in this crazy gig called parenting.